surf-visualization/paraview-course/docs/exercise2.md

 ▶ At this point, we'd like to add the original data domain as an outline.
 For this, enable visibility of the __TableToPoints__ filter and switch its representation to __Outline__.

 ▶ You can experiment with different colorings of the tubes, based on e.g. velocity, angular velocity or rotation.
-Use the coloring controls under __Coloring__ for this.
+Use the coloring controls in the filters settings under __Coloring__ for this.

 ## Glyphs